craigpastro/todoapp/README.md

 ## Things to do

-- Add validators to gRPC.
-Or perhaps switch to [Twirp](https://github.com/twitchtv/twirp) and find out what they do there.
+- Add validators
-- Use mTLS for auth (no auth atm)
+- Implement preshared key auth
 - Add pagination to read all

 And, of course, I welcome suggestions.